-The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct.
-In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2019)
+The policy is provided to all staff (including temporary/supply staff and volunteers) at induction alongside our Trust Staff Code of Conduct.
+In addition, all staff are provided with Part One of the statutory guidance

+Keeping Children Safe in Education 2020

-This policy will be reviewed in full by the Governing Body on an annual basis.
-This policy was last reviewed and agreed by the Governing Body on [insert date].
-It is due for review on [insert date].
+This policy will be revised by Trust Safeguarding Forum Representatives and reviewed in full by each Local Governing Body on an annual basis.
+This policy was last reviewed and agreed by each Local Governing Body on 9th October 2020.
+It is due for review on 31st August 2021